Dailymaverick logo

 Food Justice

-This season of What’s Eating Us looks at the food system from the ground up; the farmworkers who make our food, the building blocks of early childhood development, food insecurity in cities such as Johannesburg, and all the way to the policies in place, an alternative grocery store and conversations with government.
+This season of What’s Eating Us looks at the food system from the ground up: the farmworkers who make our food, the building blocks of early child development, food insecurity in cities such as Johannesburg, and all the way to policies in place, an alternative grocery store and conversations with government.

 Lillian Roberts

-She returned to Johannesburg to get a first-hand account of the food insecurity in Bertrams and one young person who is committed to community.
+She returned to Johannesburg to get a firsthand account of food insecurity in Bertrams and to meet one young person who is committed to community.
 She also spoke to an owner of an alternative grocery store — only organic, and only driven to healthier food choices in a fast-paced city.

 All episodes are hosted and produced by Pikoli, co-produced by Lillian Roberts, recorded at Flame Studios at Constitution Hill, Johannesburg, and edited by Martin Nkanyiso Ngwenya.

-Poisoned producers: perilous working conditions of farmworkers who feed South Africa
+Episode 1: Poisoned Producers – perilous working conditions of farmworkers who feed South Africa